jFarrow02/devops-bootcamp/ch10-kubernetes/17-deploy-app-from-docker.md

-# Deploy your App in K8s Cluster
+# Deploy your App in K8s Cluster from Private Docker Repository

 ## Common Workflow
 1. Commit to SCM